Financial Forecasts and Projections

 A well-constructed budget can break down the exact detail of each sale along with cost drivers for your business.
 For example:

-- The impact of salary expenses can be better understood by dissecting the number of employees x their salaries.
+- The impact of salary expenses can be better understood by dissecting the number of employees x their salaries

 - Electricity cost can be broken down into the number of kilowatt-hours that you expect to use (based on historical usage) multiplied by the cost per kilowatt-hour set by your municipality.